CakeWP/block-options/readme.txt

 ## UI and User Experience Improvements
 Improve interface and provide better writing experience.

+## Copy and Paste Custom Gradients
+Easily copy custom gradient colors to your clipboard and paste them anywhere.
+You can also select [CopyGradients](https://copygradients.com/) available combinations and easily paste the colors to Cover and Button blocks.

 ## Features Manager
 Enable or disable EditorsKit features using "EditorsKit Settings" menu.
 This will give you full control over the plugin features and let you disable the features that you don't need on your website.